allomov/mantra/README.md

 `Target Manifest` - manifest that will contain extracted template properties, to restore source manifest you'll need to run merge tool with resulting source manifest.
 `Transform` - a ruby class that declares how specific transformation should be done.

+One more concept: no nokogiri and native dependencies.

 ### Examples

 Find and output in json some manifest parts: